chipsalliance/caliptra-sw/rom/dev/doc/test-coverage/test-coverage.md

 Validate fix for #628: warm reset during cold reset | N/A | N/A
-Add test for watchdog failure, and that extended error info is populated correctly | N/A | N/A Add test for CPU fault, and that extended error info is populated correctly | N/A | N/A Stress test: Boot caliptra 1000 times with a different UDS identity each time, and confirm generated certs are valid.
-This should expose x509 serialization bugs. | N/A | N/A
-Stress test: Perform many hitless updates in a row | N/A | N/A
-Ensure that boot ROM can load a 128k bundle into ICCM (assert ICCM contents in test) | N/A | N/A Ensure that hitless update flow can update an entire 128k bundle with completely different ICCM contents than original boot | N/A | N/A
+Add test for watchdog failure, and that extended error info is populated correctly | N/A | N/A Add test for CPU fault, and that extended error info is populated correctly | N/A | N/A Stress test: Perform many hitless updates in a row | N/A | N/A Ensure that boot ROM can load a 128k bundle into ICCM (assert ICCM contents in test) | N/A | N/A Ensure that hitless update flow can update an entire 128k bundle with completely different ICCM contents than original boot | N/A | N/A